Jeffrey Archer: Financial crisis

 In 1974, Archer was a casualty of a fraudulent investment scheme involving a Canadian company called Aquablast.
 The debacle lost him his first fortune and left him almost £500,000 in debt.
-Warned by Daily Mirror reporter Revel Barker – whom he misidentified as a fellow Oxford student – that as a bankrupt he could not be an MP, he announced that he would not be standing in the October 1974 general election "Because of financial difficulties".
+Warned by Daily Mirror reporter Revel Barker – whom he misidentified as a fellow Oxford student – that as a bankrupt he could not be an MP, he announced that he would not be standing in the October 1974 general election "because of financial difficulties".

 While he was a witness in the Aquablast case in Toronto in 1975, Archer was accused of stealing three suits from a department store.
 Archer denied the accusation for many years, but in the late 1990s he finally acknowledged that he had taken the suits, although he claimed that at the time he had not realised he had left the shop.
 No charges were ever brought.

 Writing career

 Archer wrote his first book, Not a Penny More, Not a Penny Less, in the autumn of 1974, as a means of avoiding bankruptcy.
 The book was picked up by the literary agent Deborah Owen and published first in the U.S., then eventually in Britain in the autumn of 1976.
 A radio adaptation was aired on BBC Radio 4 in the early 1980s and a BBC Television adaptation of the book was broadcast in 1990.

 Kane and Abel (1979) proved to be his best-selling work, reaching number one on The New York Times bestsellers list.
-Like most of his early work, it was edited by Richard Cohen, the Olympic fencing gold-medallist.
+Like most of his early work, it was edited by Richard Cohen, also an Olympic fencing gold-medallist.
 It was made into a television mini-series by CBS in 1985, starring Peter Strauss and Sam Neill.
 The following year, Granada TV screened a 10-part adaptation of another Archer bestseller, First Among Equals, which told the story of four men and their quest to become prime minister.
 In the U.S. edition of the novel, the character of Andrew Fraser was eliminated, reducing the number of protagonists to three.

 As well as novels and short stories, Archer has also written three stage plays.
 The first, Beyond Reasonable Doubt, opened in 1987 and ran at the Queen's Theatre in London's West End for over a year.
 Archer's next play, Exclusive, opened at the Strand Theatre, London, in September 1989.
 It was not well received by critics, and closed after a few weeks.
 His final play, The Accused, opened at the Theatre Royal, Windsor on 26 September 2000, before transferring to the Theatre Royal Haymarket in the West End in December.

-In 1988, author Kathleen Burnett accused Archer of plagiarizing a story she had written, and including it in his short-story collection, A Twist in the Tale.
-Archer denied he had plagiarized the story, claiming he had simply been inspired by the idea.
+In 1988, author Kathleen Burnett accused Archer of plagiarising a story she had written, and including it in his short-story collection, A Twist in the Tale.
+Archer denied he had plagiarised the story, claiming he had simply been inspired by the idea.